nearprotocol/assemblyscript-bson/README.md

 This is developed for use in smart contracts written in AssemblyScript for https://github.com/nearprotocol/nearcore.
 This imposes such limitations:
-- Only limted data types are supported:
+- Only limited data types are supported:
     - arrays
     - objects
     - 32-bit integers